UNC-Libraries/SCTS-Documentation/How to Proceed.md

 materials than if they are lumped together in a notes series that may also include items relating to the Wachovia National Bank and the United States Chamber of Commerce.

-As a wise ex-SHC processor once said, "The rhyme of the papers themselves and the reasons of those who come to use them are always the key considerations in arrangement."
+A wise processor once said, "The rhyme of the papers themselves and the reasons of those who come to use them are always the key considerations in arrangement."

 **Granularity**